-The first ever greatest benefits of Charlie is having “actuated spine,” which reflects the backbone of a real ape, allowing the bot, per Kuhn, to require “much less activation for the knee.”
+The first-ever greatest benefit of Charlie is having an “actuated spine,” which reflects the backbone of a real ape, allowing the bot, per Kuhn, to require “much less activation for the knee.”

 The biologically inspired robot itself is an ideal test platform for the foot and spine structures.
-These structures can extend the already existing locomotion behaviors of a robot and are used contemporaneous as carrier and sensor system.
+These structures can extend the already existing locomotion behaviors of a robot and are used contemporaneously as carrier and sensor systems.
 This way, different functionalities are united in one construction unit.